-

 War Reparations, Structural Change, and Intergenerational Mobility Q. J. Econ.
 (IF 11.1) Pub Date : 2024-10-30 Matti Mitrunen

 From 1944 to 1952, largely agrarian Finland had to export, on average, 4% of its yearly GDP in industrial products to the Soviet Union as war reparations.
-To meet the reparation demands, the Finnish state needed to provide extensive but temporary support to Soviet-assigned industries with insufficient production capacity.
-This paper documents the long-term impacts of this extensive and temporary industrial
+To meet the reparation demands, the Finnish state needed to provide extensive temporary support to Soviet-assigned industries with insufficient production capacity.
+This article documents the long-term effects of this extensive and temporary industrial

 -